-COSMOS90 was developed by one of the authors (M.S.) in 1990 and made it possible to simulate a protein in water with all degrees of freedom and with long-range Coulomb interactions using the Particle-Particle and Particle-Cell (PPPC) method^[1].
+COSMOS90 was developed by one of the authors (M.S.) in 1990 and made it possible to simulate a protein in water with all degrees of freedom and with long-range Coulomb interactions using the Particle-Particle and Particle-Cell (PPPC) method(1).
 The PPPC method was proposed also by the author to efficiently calculate long-range Coulomb interactions between atomic charges in the order NlogN instead of N2 by dividing a system into hierarchical cubic cells based on the Barnes & Hut tree code.
-In 2004, one of the authors
+In 2004, one of the authors (M.S.) tuned up COSMOS90 on the Earth Simulator by vectorizing and parallelizing its all subroutines including the

-Fig. 2 Human adult hemoglobin (HbA) in a water sphere of radius 66 Å. The total number of atoms is 119421.
+Fig. 2 Human adult hemoglobin (HbA) in a water sphere of radius 66Å.
+The total number of atoms is 119421.